LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module2/materials/problem-set/README.md

 ##### Command-line Arguments: A Quick Review

-If a user enters a command in their terminal like this:
+Let's say a user enters a command in their terminal like this:

 ```
 $ ./caesar 13